savannahmarshall/Trip-Planner/README.md

 2. **Install Dependencies:** Navigate to the project folder in your command-line interface and run the following command to install the necessary dependencies:
    * npm install
+3. **Modify .env.EXAMPLE:** Update this file with your PostgreSQL username and password and ensure that the db name is db_parks.

-3. **Run the Application:** Start the server by typing:
+4. **Run the Application:** Start the server by typing:
    * node server.js

-4. **Navigate to the URL:** Open your browser and go to the following URL: http://localhost:3001/.
+5. **Navigate to the URL:** Open your browser and go to the following URL: http://localhost:3001/.

-5. **Create a New Account:** Create a new account by entering your email and password on the right-hand side of the login page.
+6. **Create a New Account:** Create a new account by entering your email and password on the right-hand side of the login page.
     * Your password must be more than 8 characters to be accepted.
     * Your email must follow a standard email format.

-6. **Login and Search for a Park:**  Log in and search for a National Park.
+7. **Login and Search for a Park:**  Log in and search for a National Park.
 Save activities that interest you.

-7. **View/Save Activities:** Click the "Saved Activities" button to view your list of saved activities
+8. **View/Save Activities:** Click the "Saved Activities" button to view your list of saved activities, which are separated by park.

-8. **Delete Activites:** Use the delete button to remove activities from your saved list.
+9. **Delete Activites:** Use the delete button to remove activities from your saved list.

 **Please click [here](https://github.com/savannahmarshall/Trip-Planner) to view the GitHub repository for this application.**